Academics » Curriculum

 Year | Grades 11, 12; Credit: 1

-AP Chem is the study of God’s creation on the atomic level.
+Prerequisite: B+ or higher in both semesters of Chemistry. | AP Chem is the study of God’s creation on the atomic level.
 It is designed to be the equivalent of the general chemistry course usually taken during the first year of college.
 It will allow the students to take the AP Chemistry test at the end of the second semester and, with a high enough score, gain college credit which will allow them to either begin second-year work in the chemistry sequence at their institution or fulfill their lab science requirement and free up time for other courses.
 The course follows the topical outline prepared by the College Board.
 This course may require some summer and before school work.
 GPA for AP courses receives a 0.333 grade boost.
-Prerequisite: B or higher in both semesters of Chemistry.

 Biology provides an opportunity to develop an appreciation for and understanding of God’s living creation.
 This course covers numerous aspects of organisms in the biosphere.
 Specifically, the course focuses on the incredible diversity of known organisms as well as the function and interaction of these organisms.
 Stewardship concepts concerning the living creation are stressed through an ecological, activity-based course including many hands-on labs and dissection of selected organisms.